-BETA Group, Inc. (BETA) has reviewed the plans and other materials submitted to the Conservation Commission by the Applicant on January 27, 2021 for the proposed Multifamily Housing Development located at 55 Summer Street in Walpole, Massachusetts (the Site).
-BETA previously provided letters dated August 10, 2020, September 29, 2020, and October 6, 2020.
-This letter is provided to update findings.
-The project is being concurrently reviewed by the Walpole Zoning Board of Appeals under the Comprehensive Permit review process.
-BETA understands that a Draft Permit is being developed by the ZBA that approves the project with Conditions and that generally waives the Walpole Wetlands Protection Bylaw.
+BETA Group, Inc. (BETA) has reviewed the supplemental/revised documents submitted to the Conservation Commission for the proposed Multifamily Housing Development located at 55 Summer Street in Walpole, Massachusetts (the Site).
+This letter is provided to update findings, comments, and recommendations.